-When installing optional drives, refer to the following illustration for the location of the expansion slots and connectors on the riser card.
+When installing system memory, refer to the following illustration for the location of the memory connectors, the power connector, and the hard disk fan connector on the memory card with four RIMM connectors.

 Working with memory

 You can add memory to your computer to increase system performance.